Donald Glover: 2006–2010: Community, and "Rising Comedy Star"

-In May 2010, a fan suggested Glover for the role of Peter Parker in The Amazing Spider-Man film, encouraging his supporters to retweet the hashtag "#donald4spiderman".
+In May 2010, a fan suggested Glover for the role of Spider-Man/Peter Parker in The Amazing Spider-Man film, encouraging his supporters to retweet the hashtag "#donald4spiderman".
 The campaign sparked a viral response on Twitter.
 The call for Glover to audition for the role was supported by Spider-Man creator Stan Lee.
-However, Glover did not audition, and the role went to Andrew Garfield.
+However, Glover did not audition and the role went to Andrew Garfield.
 He later revealed that he was never contacted by Sony Pictures.
-Comics writer Brian Michael Bendis, who announced Miles Morales, an African-American version of Spider-Man, a year later, said he had conceived of the character before Glover's campaign went viral.
+Comics writer Brian Michael Bendis, who announced Miles Morales, an African-American version of Spider-Man a year later, said he had conceived of the character before Glover's campaign went viral.
 Bendis gave credit to Glover for influencing the new hero's looks for Spider-Man; Bendis said, "I saw him in the costume [on Community] and thought, 'I would like to read that book.'"
 Glover later voiced this incarnation of Spider-Man on the Ultimate Spider-Man animated series.

 Glover received the Rising Comedy Star award at the Just for Laughs festival in July 2010, and was featured in Gap's 2010 holiday advertising campaign.

+2013–2017: Atlanta and Spider-Man

+In 2013, Glover signed a deal to create a music-themed show for FX titled Atlanta, in which he would star, write, and serve as an executive producer.
+Although several networks were interested in picking up his half-hour comedy, he chose FX due to their willingness to work around his touring schedule.
+He had a supporting role in the romantic comedy The To Do List (2013), which performed below expectations, and guest starred in two episodes of the comedy-drama television series Girls in early 2013, as a Republican who is the brief love interest to Lena Dunham's character.